ariG23498/custom-inference-endpoint/README.md

 | :--: |
 | Configure the deployment |

-You will be taken to the next page where you can select the Hardware (we select one A100), Authentication (we select public) and other configurations.
+You will be taken to the next page where you can select the Hardware (we select one A100), Authentication (we select authenticated) and other configurations.
 Here we scroll down to the "Inference Engine" section and select "Custom".

 | ![custom inference engine](./assets/inference-engine.png) |
 | :--: |
 | Custom inference engine |

 As you can see, we fill the "Container URL" with our custom docker URL, and expose the container port.

+* **Container URL:** `docker.io/youruser/mistral-text-encoder:v1`
+* **Container Port:** `7860`

 After this you should be good to hit the "Create Endpoint" button.
 Once the deployment succeeds your remote URL becomes: